ErlingSigurdson/Drv7SegQ595/README.md

 ## Concept

 7-segment displays are simple, cheap and reliable data output devices.
-However, interfacing them with a microcontroller (MC) requires an appropriate software and, most commonly, an additional hardware.
+However, interfacing them with a microcontroller (MC) requires appropriate software and, most commonly, additional hardware.

 Typically, 7-segment displays come in models with 1 to 4 character positions (digits).
 Number of input pins for any given model equals 8 + number of positions, thus 9 is the minimum and 12 is the maximum (duplicated pins count